brillout/react-streaming/README.md

 ## Why Streaming

-React 18's new SSR streaming architecture unlocks many capabilities:
+React's SSR streaming architecture unlocks many capabilities:

 - Easily fetch data for SSR apps.
 - Fundamentally improved mobile performance.
 (Mobile users can progressively load the page as data is fetched, before even a single line of JavaScript is loaded.
 Especially important for users with a low-end device and poor internet connection.)